 Liquidation of a business’ assets may also be an option to ensure your company gets the highest price to be used to pay off debts.
 Whichever outcome is in a business owner’s best interest requires detailed preparation of agreements and other documents, such as those related to various trusts or wills necessary for proper execution.

 When you are planning what the next phase is for your small business, having a succession plan in place can be even more critical as these companies may not be able to thrive without the right players in place.
+Having a clear Tennessee business succession plan will help clarify internal issues, like:

 To develop your small business succession plan, you’ll want to consider the following: